 The facility will be optimally used, operated and sustained over its useful life.
+It adopts best practices in the management of its operations and risk mitigation including research security, cybersecurity and data management.

 Describe the current management structure and personnel.
 Present a management plan that describes how the infrastructure will be optimally used (e.g. user access and level of use), operated and maintained over its useful life.
 Demonstrate that the management team has the necessary training and core competencies to ensure the facility's safe operations.